redbrick/docs-old/docs/network/junos.md

 If you want to reach a service within Redbrick you will need destination NAT unless it is running on a ``136.206.15.X/24`` address already.

 To do this you will need to do the following:
-1. Configure a NAT pool to the destination IP within Redbrick<br>
+1. Configure a NAT pool to the destination IP within Redbrick
 2. Create a NAT rule within the destination NAT ruleset

 ##### Create a NAT pool